 The Wilmot Proviso was one of these moments, and although it was nothing more than a proposed amendment to a bill that failed to make it into the final version of the law, it played a pivotal role in adding fuel to the sectional fire and bringing about the American Civil War.

 What Was the Wilmot Proviso?

-The Wilmot Proviso was an unsuccessful proposal in 1846 by the Democrats in the United States Congress to ban slavery in the territory recently acquired from Mexico in the Mexican-American War.
+The Wilmot Proviso was an unsuccessful proposal in August 8 1846 by the Democrats in the U.S Congress to ban slavery in the territory recently acquired from Mexico in the Mexican-American War.

-It was proposed by Senator David Wilmot during a late-night special session of Congress that had met to review a bill initiated by president James K. Polk requesting $2 million to settle negotiations with Mexico at the close of the war (which, at the time, was just two months old).
+It was proposed by Senator David Wilmot during a late-night special session of Congress that had met to review the Appropriations Bill initiated by president James K. Polk requesting $2 million to settle negotiations with Mexico at the close of the war (which, at the time, was just two months old).